pavel-grigorev/spring-icomponent/README.md

 # Scanning packages

-To activate the framework add `@InterfaceComponentScan` to a configuration:
+To activate the framework add `@InterfaceComponentScan` to a java configuration:

 ```java
 @Configuration